devchat-ai/devchat-vscode/README.md

 DevChat is an open-source platform that empowers developers to leverage AI for code generation and documentation.
 We aim to go beyond simple code auto-completion and limited operations on code snippets.
 DevChat offers a highly *practical* and *effective* way for developers to interact and collaborate with large language models (LLMs).

-## Why DevChat?
+## Our Insights

-While there are many AI coding tools available, we created DevChat based on our unique insights gained from generating tens of thousands of lines of code.
+While there are many AI coding tools available, we created DevChat based on our insights gained from generating tens of thousands of lines of code.
 If you agree with our perspectives outlined below, DevChat could be the perfect choice for you.

-- **The value of "prompt engineering" is often overstated**.
+- **The value of prompt "engineering" is often overstated**.
 While a well-crafted prompt template can be beneficial, it doesn't justify spending days or weeks of study.
 Instead, dedicate an hour or two to create a few effective templates and share them with your team.
 - The art of writing prompts is a skill honed through practice.
 It's not about templates or engineering, but about **refining individual prompts for specific tasks on a case-by-case basis**.
 - **The bottleneck in harnessing AI's capabilities lies in how to embed the right context in a prompt**.
 This isn't merely about the token limit of an AI model's input.
 Even with an infinite number of tokens, existing AI models would struggle to yield satisfactory results without a proper separation of concerns.
 - **Use AI only when it truly adds value**.
-Our misconception about AI's capabilities is even a greater issue than hallucination of LLMs.
-What we need is a tool that boosts productivity, not merely an experimental tool.
+Our misconception about AI's capabilities in reality is even a greater issue than hallucination of LLMs.
+What we need is a tool that boosts productivity, not merely an experiment.

-## Explore Our Features
+## Our Features

-In alignment with our perspectives, DevChat incorporates the following design choices:
+In alignment with our insights, DevChat incorporates the following design choices:
-- **A simple, extensible prompt directory**.
-This allows developers or teams to easily integrate their own predefined prompt snippets into DevChat, avoiding significant engineering effort or a steep learning curve.
-You don't need [LangChain](https://github.com/langchain-ai/langchain) to make AI work for you.
 - **Precise control over the context embedded in a prompt**.
 This isn't a feature to be overlooked in the quest for greater intelligence or autonomy.
 Precise control over context is crucial for effective AI use.
-In our view, [Sourcegraph Cody](https://marketplace.visualstudio.com/items?itemName=sourcegraph.cody-ai) tends to over-guess what a user needs to put into the context of a prompt.
+In our view, most other tools tend to over-guess what a user needs to put into the context of a prompt.
 This typically introduces more noise than the Claude model it utilizes can effectively manage.
+- **A simple, extensible prompt directory**.
+This allows developers or teams to easily integrate their own predefined prompt snippets into DevChat, avoiding significant engineering effort or a steep learning curve.
+You don't need [LangChain](https://github.com/langchain-ai/langchain) to make AI work for you.

 ### Context Building